AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 #### Pressure Sensor Installation

 The subteam hypothesized that a decrease in pressure inside the reactor would decrease the solubility of the gas and therefore encourage bubble formation.
 The subteam installed a pressure sensor near the top of the reactor to monitor this pressure difference between the inside of the reactor and atmospheric pressure.

-To install the pressure sensor, the reactor was first emptied of sand and water.
-The PVC pipe comprising the reactor was tapped with a 1/4" 18NPT pipe tap about 70 cm from the influent end of the reactor.
-A 1/4" push-to-connect was wrapped with Teflon tape and threaded into the tapped aperture to form a water-tight seal.

-The negative end of the pressure sensor was inserted into a piece of 1/4" hard tubing.
-The connection between the hard tubing and the pressure sensor was sealed with medium clear PVC cement.
-The other end of the hard tubing was inserted into the 1/4" push-to-connect.
-The pressure sensor was then plugged into the ProCoDA box at the subteam's work station, such that pressure data could be collected via ProCoDA.
+Figure 9 displays this.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype2/PressureSensor_Diagram.jpg?raw=true" height = 350>